David Platt: Euro 1992

-1994 World Cup Qualifying
+1994 World Cup qualifying

 England were drawn in Group 2 for the 1994 World Cup qualifying, along with Poland, Turkey, San Marino, the Netherlands and Norway.

 The qualifiers began at home to Norway.
 England dominated the game and Platt carried the goal threat, with Alan Shearer and Ian Wright struggling to find form.
 He scored the opening goal after an hour.
-England dominated the remainder of the game and were unlucky to concede to a long-range shot from Kjetil Rekdal.
-Platt continued his drive from midfield in wins over Turkey at home (4-0) and San Marino (6-0).
+England dominated the remainder of the game and but conceded a goal from a long-range shot from Kjetil Rekdal.
+Platt continued his drive from midfield in wins over Turkey at home (4–0) and San Marino (6–0).
 Platt scored four goals and missed a penalty against the Sammarinese.
-Platt also scored in 2–0 away win against Turkey.
+He also scored in 2–0 away win against Turkey.
 John Barnes crossed from a free-kick for Platt to score with a headed goal.
-England's campaign seemed to be getting back on track.

-In a crucial home game against the Netherlands, Platt scored the second goal to put England 2–0 up against the Dutch.
-A defeat would have ended Dutch hopes of qualification after a home draw against Poland and a defeat away to Norway.
-However, Dennis Bergkamp pulled a goal back before the break.
+In a crucial home game against the Netherlands, Platt scored the second goal to put England 2–0 up.
+A defeat would have ended Dutch hopes of qualification after a home draw against Poland and a defeat away to Norway; however, Dennis Bergkamp pulled a goal back before the break.
 England still controlled the match, but the Dutch scored a penalty four minutes from time for a 2–2 draw.
 In general, the team struggled to find form in the spring and summer of 1993.
 England drew 1–1 in Poland, with their opponents missing several glaring chances.
 Days later, England lost 2–0 to Norway in Oslo.
 Platt miscontrolled a pass from Gascoigne that would have put him one-on-one with the goalkeeper Erik Thorstvedt, which, had he scored, would have given England the lead.
 Thereafter, the Norwegians outplayed the English, and Platt had few chances to make a difference.